asvarga/costtypes/README.md

 * getType should also modify the code
     - return (newCode, type)
     - insert dynamic checks
-* get excepion handling to work
+* get exception handling to work

 * !!! [@app? f a b] for when f's app-cost can't be known statically
     - first just compute eval f to f_